fidelity/kconnect/docs/book/src/commands/alias_remove.md

   # Remove an alias using the alias name
   kconnect alias remove --alias dev-bu-1

-  # Remove an alias using a history entry id
+  # Remove an alias using a histiry entry id
   kconnect alias remove --id 01EMEM5DB60TMX7D8SS2JCX3MT

   # Remove all aliases